Mel-A-M/adb-converged-db/soda/soda.md

 <!-- Priscila up to here! -->
-## STEP 3: Insert a SODA Collection into the Database
+## TASK 3: Insert a SODA Collection into the Database

 Now that your environment is configured and you can connect to database from Python, you are ready to get started with SODA.